ramy-ibrahim-ahmed/ramy-ibrahim-ahmed/README.md

 # Hello world, I'm Ramy Ibrahim

-I'm an **AI Engineer** with a passion for building intelligent systems that make a real-world impact.
-I specialize in:

-- Building AI Agents and autonomous workflows
-- Creating Retrieval-Augmented Generation systems
-- Staying up to date with the latest AI research and breakthroughs
-- Writing clean, scalable, and efficient software

-I love the intersection of AI research and practical software engineering, and I’m always exploring new ways to apply cutting-edge models and techniques.
+I’m an AI engineer who crafts intelligent agents and automated workflows, driven by a passion for AI research and software engineering and always staying up‑to‑date with the newest advancements.

 ```
      /‾‾‾‾‾‾\